Grow Moringa Trees for your Health!

 - Protection Against Arsenic Toxicity

-Start in January or February indoors and then move your Moringa plants outdoors [gradually!] after the last possible frost.
+Start in January or February (not August!) indoors and then move your Moringa plants outdoors [gradually!] after the last possible frost.
 You’ll have tall, bushy plants by August and you can relocate indoors by November or just start over with new seeds in the following year.

 - Ph range: 6.2-7.0